 How to Grow Genovese Basil Plants

 Genovese basil growing requirements are the same as any basil plant.
 Seeds should be sown indoors four to six weeks before the last expected frost date for your area.
-Genovese basil plants should germinate in about 5-10 days but plants should not be placed outdoors until daytime temperatures remain steadily in the 70 F. (21 C.) range.
+Genovese basil plants should germinate in about five to ten days but plants should not be placed outdoors until daytime temperatures remain steadily in the 70 degrees F. (21 C.) range.

 Genovese basil plants are also excellent for use in containers.
 In older times, basil was planted in window boxes or windowsill pots to keep flies out.